 Table of Contents

 Although fraud is often considered a banking problem, the reward and loyalty membership points offered by hospitality and travel businesses provide equally lucrative opportunities for fraudsters.
-But unlike banking and other financial accounts, loyalty programs are often not closely monitored and protected, with inactive and insecure reward accounts providing an easy and increasingly popular target for cybercriminals.
+But unlike banking and other financial accounts, loyalty programs are often not closely monitored and protected, with inactive and insecure reward accounts providing an easy target.

 The rewards points and loyalty program perks associated with hospitality and travel accounts can be redeemed for free hotel stays, discounted flights, upgrades or other valuable services.
 Additionally, fraudsters can use stolen credit card information linked to these accounts to make fraudulent purchases, often for expensive travel bookings or luxury accommodations.